Participants will meet in the St. James' Rectory (next door to the church) at 5:30 p.m. and begin with the celebration of the Holy Eucharist.

 There is no requirement to attend all five.

 The form of gathering for this Lenten experience is derived from the oldest traditions of Christianity.
 The earliest metaphors of the Gospel speak of discipleship - following the teaching of Jesus - as transformative through an alternative community and the reversal of conventional wisdom.
 This is an opportunity to experience, in our own contemporary times, an alternative style of worship that looks back to the Christian community's earliest form of worship.
-In issuing the invitation for all to participate, Father Scott B. Neal, Rector of St. James,' said "ultimately, our Faith journey is about changed behavior and
+In issuing the invitation for all to participate, Father Scott B. Neal, Rector of St. James,' said "ultimately, our Faith journey is about changed behavior and self-sacrifice.

 The scriptural texts and the schedule are as follows: February 19: Genesis 15:1-12, 17-18; Psalm 27; Philippians 3:17-4:1; Luke 13:31-35 February 26: Exodus 3:1-15; Psalm 63:1-8; 1 Corinthians 10:1-13; Luke 13:1-9 March 5: Joshua 5:9-12; Psalm 32; 2 Corinthians 5:16-21; Luke 15:1-3, 11b-32 March 12: Isaiah 43:16-21; Psalm 126; Philippians 3:4b-14; John 12:1-8 March 19 Luke 19:28-40; Psalm 118:1-2, 19-29; Isaiah 50:4-9a; Psalm 31:9-16; Philippians 2:5-11; Luke 22:14-23:56 Printed copies of the scriptural texts to be read and discussed will be available for each participant in advance.